Archangel Raphael

 Can I pray to Raphael for healing?

 Many devotional traditions include prayers asking Raphael for healing support, protection during travel, and courage during recovery.
-Responsible prayer should accompany medical care and ordinary help, not replace them or guarantee a particular result.
+Responsible prayer can accompany medical care and ordinary help, not replace them or guarantee a particular result.

 Book of Tobit (c.
 3rd-2nd century BCE).
 Tobit 3-12.
 Deuterocanonical and apocryphal angelology source